-Concentration Risk: Concentration risk is defined as holdings greater than 5 percent.
+Concentration risk: Concentration risk is defined as holdings greater than 5 percent as noted in the table below.

-Interest Rate Risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
+Interest rate risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The Port's investment guideline is to maximize investment return while preserving liquidity.
 To the extent possible, the Port will attempt to match its investments with anticipated cash flow requirements using the specificidentification method.

-Credit Risk: Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
+Credit risk: Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Washington State LGIP is an unrated 2a-7 like pool, as defined by the GASB.
+The Washington State LGIP is an unrated 2a7-like pool, as defined by the GASB.

-Custodial Credit Risk: Custodial credit risk is the risk that, in the event of the failure of the counterparty, the Port will not be able to recover the value of its investments or collateral securities that are in the possession of the outside party.
+Custodial credit risk: Custodial credit risk is the risk that, in the event of the failure of the counterparty, the Port will not be able to recover the value of its investments or collateral securities that are in the possession of the outside party.
 To minimize this risk, the Port's policy requires that all security transactions are settled "delivery versus payment."
 This means that payment is made simultaneously with the receipt of the security.
 These securities are delivered to the Port's safekeeping bank.
 With the exception of the Washington State LGIP, the Port's investment securities are registered, or held by Port of Tacoma or its agent in the Port of Tacoma's name.
-The certificate of deposits are covered by the Public Deposit Protection Commission (PDPC) of the State of Washington.
+The certificates of deposit are covered by the Public Deposit Protection Commission (PDPC) of the State of Washington.
 The PDPC is a statutory authority under Chapter 39.58 RCW.
 The PDPC approves which banks and thrifts can hold state and local government deposits and monitors collateral pledged to secure uninsured public deposits.
 This secures public treasurers' deposits when they exceed the amount insured by the Federal Deposit Insurance Corporation (FDIC) by requiring banks and thrifts to pledge securities as collateral.

-The LGIP manages a portfolio of securities that meet the maturity. quality, diversification and liquidity requirements set forth by the GASB for external investment pools that elect to measure, for financial reporting purposes, investments at amortized cost.
+The LGIP manages a portfolio of securities that meet the maturity, quality, diversification and liquidity requirements set forth by the GASB for external investment pools that elect to measure, for financial reporting purposes, investments at amortized cost.
 The funds are limited to high quality obligations with regulated maximum and average maturities to minimize both market and credit risk.

-In 2016, the Port adopted the requirements of GASB 79 related to LGIP investments.
 The LGIP transacts with its participants at a stable net asset value per share of \$1.00, the same method used for reporting.
 LGIP participants may contribute and withdraw funds on a daily basis.
 Participants must inform the Office of the State Treasurer of any contribution or withdrawal over \$1 million no later than 9 a.m. on the same day the transaction is made.
 Contributions or withdrawals for \$1 million or less can be requested at any time prior to 10 a.m. on the day of the transaction.
-However, participants may complete transactions greater than \$1 million when notification is made between 9 a.m. and 10 a.m., at the sole discretion of Office of the State Treasurer, All participants are required to file with the State Treasurer documentation containing the names and titles of the officials authorized to contribute or withdraw funds.
+However, participants may complete transactions greater than \$1 million when notification is made between 9 a.m. and 10 a.m., at the sole discretion of Office of the State Treasurer.
+All participants are required to file with the State Treasurer documentation containing the names and titles of the officials authorized to contribute or withdraw funds.

-Investments and restricted investments for unspent bond proceeds and revenue bond reserves for the Enterprise Fund on the statements of financial position at December 31, are as follows (dollars in thousands):
+Investments and restricted investments for unspent bond proceeds and revenue bond reserves for the Enterprise Fund on the statements of net position at December 31, are as follows (dollars in thousands):

-2017 2016
+2018 2017

-Investments \$ 167,618 \$ 160,037
+Investments \$ 215,802 \$ 167,618

-Unspent bond proceeds 46,734 77,749
+Unspent bond proceeds 17,387 46,734

-Bond reserves 13,496 13,077
+Bond reserves 13,251 13,496

-Total deposits and investments \$ 227,848 \$ 250,863
+Total deposits and investments \$ 246,440 \$ 227,848